 1. What is “ARW?”

 ARW stands for Alumnae Reunion Weekend.
-This is the three-day event hosted by the Office of Alumni & Events which bring alumnae from the Women’s College and the Academy/Early College program back to campus for milestone class reunions, sorority open houses, and of course, May Day.
+This is the three-day event hosted by the Alumni Association which bring alumnae from the Women’s College and the Academy/Early College program back to campus for milestone class reunions, sorority open houses, and of course, May Day.

 2. What is May Day?